oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

 The following authorization server metadata parameters {{RFC8414}} are introduced to signal the server's capability and policy with respect to first-party applications.

 "native_authorization_endpoint":
-: The URL of the authorization challenge endpoint at which a client can initiate an authorization request and eventually obtain an authorization code.
+: The URL of the native authorization endpoint at which a client can initiate an authorization request and eventually obtain an authorization code.